GeekyNerdFromPh/100-days-of-code/log.md

 Currently learning jQuery and Sass :) jQuery makes easier the targeting of various elements and modifying them.
 Sass in the other hand can make styling more creative by using variables and @mixins.

 **Thoughts**

+### Day 36: September 19, 2022 - Monday

+Day 36 of #100DaysOfCode @freeCodeCamp .
+Successfully finished the ES6 of JavaScript.
+It was so overwhelming at first, but I managed to get the hang of it by the help of @w3schoolsonline .
+Now I can create my own object templates with ease.

+**Thoughts**